These Soft Citrus Poppy Seed Cookies are light and bright. Perfect for snacking on a hot day!

 This week has been a doozy since the beginning of it was spent attempting to get my life in order (read: taxes), which I did and feel wonderful about!
 YAY!
 I feel like starting a blog is all fun and games until you have to file taxes, then owe $$$$ and then it gets very real.
 Now that that businass stuff is settled, I can go back to concentrating on more fun stuff, things I actually enjoy like cookies and cake and salads.

 These Citrus-Poppy Seed Cookies come from my friend Melissa’s new cookbook The Minimalist Kitchen!
 It’s a gorgeous book and the ingredients and recipe are about having a pared down, minimalist kitchen.
 The book guides you to create a framework that touches on everything from your ingredients, tools, pantry and cooking techniques.
-The idea is that if you follow them, then meals are mere minutes away—it’s a cool idea for a book!
+The idea is that if you are following them, then meals can be mere minutes away—it’s a cool idea for a book!

 - 2 1/4 cups all-purpose flour